 Standalones

-Her most recent standalone — Allie, a ballerina, unexpectedly returns to her hometown and faces the Coast Guard rescue swimmer she loved before her career took off.
+Her most recent standalone.
+Allie is a celebrated ballerina who returns home one summer and unearths years of family secrets — and faces the Coast Guard rescue swimmer she never forgot.
 A return to her contemporary strengths after the Empyrean phenomenon.

 How to Choose Your Starting Point